NomicFoundation/hardhat/docs/getting-started/README.md

 ```

 ### Using Buidler EVM as a node
-Buidler EVM can be run as a server or testing node.
-To do this, you just need to run
+Buidler EVM can run in a standalone fashion so that external clients can connect to it.
+This could be MetaMask, your Dapp front-end, or a script.
+To run Buidler EVM in this way, run:

 ```
 npx buidler node